ST. JOHNS COUNTY, Fla. – St. Johns County officials discussed a proposed e-bike ordinance during a county commission meeting Tuesday morning.

 Once reviewed by the St. Johns County Sheriff’s Office, the ordinance will head to the St. Johns County Commission for discussion, which will be followed by public comment before any official vote is held.

-While the draft e-bike ordinance is not on the agenda for the commission meeting on Tuesday, county leaders said it will likely be discussed during public comment.
+While the draft e-bike ordinance was not on the agenda for the commission meeting on Tuesday, it was discussed during public comment.

 The county is working to address growing concerns over e-bike safety, particularly for young riders, an issue which became more urgent last week after a boy had to be airlifted to a local trauma center after an e-bike crash and remained in critical condition.